 Step 6 - Save

-Click Save & Publish to publish the product to your Products Page.
+Click Save & Publish to publish the product to your Store Page.
 This sets the product as available for purchase.

 Tip: To schedule the product to publish to your live store later, click Save (but not Save & Publish).
-To learn more, visit Scheduling products.
+To learn more, visit Editing products.